 An election kit is a useful communication tool which provides all the information required by those seeking to nominate for a board position.
-It should be placed on the organisations website and distributed prior to the AGM.
+It should be placed on the organisations website, distributed according to the requirements of the constitution and in a timely manner prior to the AGM.
 Vicsport has developed templates for the following key documents that should be contained, along with other relevant information, in a board election kit:

 - Board Member Nomination Form

 - Board Member Role Description

 - Board Code of Conduct

-TEMPLATE Board Member Nomination Form (Vicsport)

-TEMPLATE Board Member Role Description (Vicsport)
+- Board Member Advertisement

-TEMPLATE Board Code of Conduct (Vicsport)
+TEMPLATE Board Member Nomination Form (Vicsport) TEMPLATE Board Member Role Description (Vicsport) TEMPLATE Board Code of Conduct (Vicsport) TEMPLATE Board Member Advertisement (Vicsport)